Safe Waters for All: How to Prevent Recreational Boating Accidents

 Not every boating accident is a serious one.
 Sometimes you may just run aground, maybe scrape the hull.
 And if your friends are goofing around and fall in the water, does that even count as an accident?
 How do you know when and what to report?

-Luckily, there are rules that cover recreational boating accidents.
+Luckily, some rules cover recreational boating accidents.
 These let you know if and when an accident requires a formal report or not.
-In order for a boating accident to be reported, it must meet one of the following criteria;
+For a boating accident to be reported, it must meet one of the following criteria;

 - A report must be filed in the event of a boating fatality